AmrkaAyt/evil-rkn/README.md

 4. Adjust the HTTP gateway and registry updater if needed.
 5. Run tests and linting.
 6. Build and run the service locally or in Docker.

----

-## Notes

-This README is intentionally minimal and focused on practical usage and structure.
-Extend it with concrete examples of requests/responses once the public API surface is finalized.